Frequently Asked Questions (FAQ)

 How do I know if I have to take a placement test?

 Entering students may have to take Math, Reading, and/or Foreign Language Placement exams based on the ACT/SAT scores.
 You can check requirements by reviewing the tables on the Testing Services website.
 If you are unclear about the major requirements for ACT/SAT scores or what tests you need to take, please contact your advisor.
-Traditional first-year students contact The Office of Advising Services, Information & Support (OASIS) and Honors students contact the Capital Scholars Honors program.
+Traditional first-year students contact the Center for Academic Success and Advising (CASA) and Honors students contact the Capital Scholars Honors program.

 Can I take Placement Exams before KickStart?